yireo/yireo-slides/slides/yireo/pwaterval.md

 # What is headless development?
 ~ Decoupling frontend from backend
-    - Independent progress in separate teams (backend dev, frontend dev) ~ Magento as a remote API, instead of a monolith
+    - Independent progress in separate teams (backend dev, frontend dev)
+    - Frontend devs need to know less about their backend application ~ Magento as a remote API instead of a monolith
     - Magento always sucked in some places, especially its CMS and frontend ~